Chimera (Barth novel): Dunyazadiad

 The Dunyazadiad is a retelling of the framing story of Scheherazade, the famed storyteller of the One Thousand and One Nights.
 The story is told from the point of view of Scheherazade's younger sister Dunyazade.
 Its characterization as metafiction can be understood as a result of the use of several literary devices, most notably the introduction of the author as a character and his interaction with Scheherazade and Dunyazade.
 The author appears from the future and expresses his admiration for Scheherazade and the 1001 Nights as a work of fiction, of which Barth's Scheherazade has no knowledge.
-Realizing that he has appeared to Scheherazade on the eve of her first encounter with Shahryar, and seeing her without a solution to her predicament, the author himself suggests the stratagem of using a chain of interrupted stories to forestall her execution, and offers to tell her a new story every day with which to regale the king the following evening.
+Realizing that he has appeared to Scheherazade on the eve of her first encounter with the monarch Shahryar, and seeing her without a solution to her predicament, the author himself suggests the stratagem of using a chain of interrupted stories to forestall her execution, and offers to tell her a new story every day with which to regale the king the following evening.
 Taking the author for a genie, Scheherazade agrees.

 Perseid

 The second novella entitled Perseid follows the middle aged Greek hero Perseus in his struggle to obtain immortality.
-Told from Perseus' point of view, the first part of the story revolves around the retelling of Perseus' life history while the following part details his rise to, and eventual immortalization as a constellation of stars.
+Told from Perseus' point of view, the first part of the story revolves around the retelling of Perseus' life history, while the following part details his rise to, and eventual immortalization as a constellation of stars.